 Call us today at 843-882-7062 if you need assistance with your Consumers Choice Health Plan coverage!
-WE CAN HELP!

 As your local South Carolina health plan agent, we are happy to represent Consumers Choice Health Plan South Carolina (CCHP).
 Consumers Choice Health Plan South Carolina offers both group and individual insurance policies for residents of South Carolina.
 In addition, Consumers Choice Health Plan South Carolina offers individual plans both on and off the Federal Exchange Marketplace.
 Group insurance plan offerings from Consumers Choice South Carolina include offerings on the SHOP exchange for 2014.
 We at schealthconnector.org are excited to offer Consumers Choice Health Plan South Carolina to our clients and welcome more competition in our market!